Yordan Alvarez Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 10.2 K/9, the fourth-best in MLB.
+- The pitching staff for the Rangers has a collective 9.9 K/9, the fourth-best in the league.

-- The Rangers have the eighth-ranked team ERA across all league pitching staffs (3.80).
+- The Rangers have a 4.06 team ERA that ranks 11th across all league pitching staffs.

-- Rangers pitchers combine to allow the sixth-fewest home runs in baseball (12 total, 0.9 per game).
+- Rangers pitchers combine to give up the fifth-fewest home runs in baseball (12 total, 0.9 per game).

-- The Rangers will send Gray (1-1) out to make his third start of the season.
+- Heaney (1-1) takes the mound for the Rangers to make his third start of the season.

-- In his most recent appearance on Sunday, the righty threw 5 2/3 innings against the Chicago Cubs, allowing two earned runs while surrendering six hits.
+- The lefty last pitched on Tuesday against the Kansas City Royals, when he threw five innings, allowing no earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.